 Varicose veins affect up to 35% of all adults, causing problems ranging from cosmetic issues to painful legs and serious venous complications.
-The fellowship-trained vein specialists at Vascular & Interventional Associates in Crestview Hills, Kentucky, permanently eliminate varicose veins and restore your venous health using today’s most advanced procedures.
+The Board Certified Vein and Vascular Specialists serving the areas of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH, permanently eliminate varicose veins and restore your venous health using today’s most advanced procedures.
 To learn about your varicose vein treatment options, call the office or book an appointment online today.

 The refluxing blood creates a segment of the vein that’s engorged with blood.
 Before long, the accumulating blood causes twisted, bulging, dark purple and blue varicose veins.